sanyacastor/sam-hopkins-11ty/src/projects/6-hours-for-6-days.md

 ---
+dates: "2006"
+summary: From 06.09.06 until 11.09.06 for 6 hours a day I sat on a bench in Kuznicza Street in Wroclaw
-layout: 'base.njk'
+layout: base.njk
+title: 6 hours for 6 days
+cardDescription: My idea for this project was to explore the state of being stationary within a city that is in constant flux.
+previewDescription: My idea for this project was to explore the state of being stationary within a city that is in constant flux.
+From 06.09.06 until 11.09.06 for 6 hours a day I sat on a bench in Kuznicza Street in Wroclaw.
+I wanted to see whether, for that small section of the city, there were patterns/routines that I could identify, and try to learn them, as one would learn a song.
 tags: project
 year: 2006
-title: 6 hours for 6 days
-summary:
-  From 06.09.06 until 11.09.06 for 6 hours a day I sat on a bench in Kuznicza Street in Wroclaw
 ---

 My idea for this project was to explore the state of being stationary within a